Rules & Constitution

 - No athlete may compete for his/her second claim club, while his/her first claim club is a member of the League.

-- Bona–fide second claim club members may compete, but must be registered with the League by the deadline for entries for the first round.
+- Bona–fide second claim club members may compete, but must be registered with the League by the entry deadline for Round 1 of the current season.

 - In the event of a change of club it is the responsibility of the athlete to ensure the proper transfer procedure has been completed as clearly set out on the EA website – see the Team Managers’ Guide for more details.